MaxGonzalez67304/Rooms-Project/README.md

 # Room Administration Application

-This project is a Room Administration application developed using Angular for the frontend and Spring Boot for the backend.
+This project is a Board Room Administration application developed using Angular for the frontend and Spring Boot for the backend.
 The application allows users to create, read, update, and delete (CRUD) meeting rooms.
 It also includes a reservation system and a filter option to filter rooms by size.

 ## Table of Contents